May 5, 2023

 Now, don’t get me wrong, even as I write this article, my brakes are working as advertised.
 My car lets me move forward and backward when my foot isn’t on the brake pedal.
 It can slow down for a dog that tries to commit suicide.
 It can even stop at traffic lights and stop signs.
 My cheap brakes meet all the requirements I have for them.
 So, in that sense, my brakes are high quality.
 So, what makes the other brakes higher quality?

 This is a blog about custom software development, not about brakes.
 But at the end of the day, software is a product, and some of the same principles of quality apply.
 And for every software development project, decisions and compromises are made regarding quality.
 Some can afford higher quality now, and others need a quicker fix, understanding that more cost will come later.
 Whatever boat you’re in, it’s important to understand the impact your decisions can make on quality, and how quality can impact your budget.

 There are good and bad consequences, and every decision carries one or the other.
-As you are ramping up your next custom software development project, remember to consider “quality” in its three flavors and the consequences of skipping one or more of them.
+As you are ramping up your next custom software development project, remember to consider “quality” in all its aspects and the consequences of skipping one or more of them.
 Do you need to go to market faster and don’t care as much about feature upgrades and modifications?
 Go for the cheaper brakes!
-Do you have enough budget or time up front to invest in higher quality but want your software to cost less in the long run?
+Do you have enough budget or time up front to invest in higher quality and want your software to cost less in the long run?
 Buy the better brakes.
 It will pay off later!

 Need a team that’s passionate about high quality software?